 Next, you will want to get blood tests to prove your cat or dog is, in fact, free of rabies.
 The blood test can only be administered at a laboratory approved by Japan's Animal Quarantine Service.
 Work with your vet on this one.
 The result of the blood test is valid for two years, and it must be done after the second vaccination shot.

 Here's the real downer.
 At least 180 days—that's just shy of a half year—must pass between the time the blood sample is taken and when your dog or cat arrives in Japan.
-If the period is shorter than this, as was the case with my cats, the quarantine time is extended to as much as 180 days in isolation.
-This gives the animal keeper plenty of time to spoil your kitten or pup with Science Diet or Fancy Feast.
+If the period is shorter than this, the quarantine time is extended to as much as 180 days in isolation.

 It's All Very Formal